jazahn/mobility-workshop/README.md

 **Everything done with a data-attribute is for prototyping, and not for production.**

-(That said, we're prototyping, so don't sweat it so much.)
+(That said, we're prototyping, so don't sweat the optimization so much.
+Just know that when you want to bring this to production, you'll have to deconstruct the class/tag manipulations that the javascript is doing)

+**Let it load slowly, but understand why it's doing that.**

 ## Step 03